 - Where valid legal process is not required, government requirements for the disclosure of consumer data should be for deidentified and aggregated data.

-- Companies should have the right to push back on overly broad or vague requests and seek attestation about the cause for a request for disclosure.
+- Companies have the right to push back on overly broad or vague requests and seek attestation about the cause for a request for disclosure.

 - Disclosure requirements should not contain arbitrary or unreasonable timelines for disclosure.